 Sorrel, Wood (Oxalis acetosella)

 Though it’s not related to french sorrel, common wood sorrel has a very similar taste.
-Instead of lance-shaped leaves, it has clover-shaped leaves, and dots the woodland floor here in the northeast with beautiful white/pink flowers.
+Instead of lance-shaped leaves, it has clover-shaped leaves, and dots the woodland floor here in the northeast.
+Other varieties are also common garden weeds, and people forage wild sorrel…simply by eating their edible garden weeds!

-Wood sorrel needs shade to thrive, and it only grows about 4 inches high.
+Many species of wood sorrel need shade to thrive, but some also thrive in full sun.
+Regardless of the variety, it only grows about 4 inches high.
 It’s easy to find here in the woods of Vermont, and we plant it for food in shady perennial beds near the house for easy harvest.

 Wood sorrel is hardy to zone 3.